Certifying Macroscopic Quantum Mechanics via Hypothesis Testing with Finite Data: Certification via Hypothesis Testing

-\titleparagraph{Test Power---} In the limit of infinite data, $\nm \to \infty$, any difference between the predictions of quantum and classical mechanics can be used to certify quantum behavior with certainty.
+To test our hypothesis, we use a random variable $Z$, the so-called test statistic, which is a function of the measurement data $Z = f(\datapoint_1, \cdots, \datapoint_\nm)$.
+In the limit of infinite data, $\nm \to \infty$, any difference between the predictions of quantum and classical mechanics can be used to certify quantum behavior with certainty.
 However, with finite data, a threshold must be selected to decide when a null hypothesis is rejected.
 The threshold is typically determined by fixing the significance level $\sig$, which is defined as the probability of rejecting the null hypothesis $\hypothesis_0$ when the dataset $\{\datapoint_1, \cdots, \datapoint_\nm\}$ is actually generated under the null hypothesis; that is, a false positive incorrectly suggesting that classical mechanics has been falsified.
 Once the significance level is set, the statistical power of the test can be evaluated.
 It is defined as $1-\beta$, and corresponds to the probability of correctly rejecting the null hypothesis~\cite{Wasserman2004}, that is, correctly falsifying classical mechanics.
 See Fig.~\ref{fig:schematics} for further details.
 Hence, the test power can be used as a figure of merit to evaluate the performance of a statistical test given a desired significance level $\sig$.
 Let us now discuss two test statistics: the visibility test and the likelihood ratio test.